| Minutes of Fans Forum

 was followed by an equally deplorable incident during the pre-season trip to

+Austria.
 Everyone, given the

 facts, had to concede that these sort of incidents really do put a very big